GodlyPatrick/Country-Data-Api/README.md

-# 🌍 HNG Stage 2 — Country Currency & Exchange API
+git # 🌍 HNG Stage 2 — Country Currency & Exchange API

 A RESTful API that fetches global country data and currency exchange rates from external APIs, caches them in a MySQL database, and exposes CRUD endpoints with computed GDP estimates.